hpc/pavilion2/docs/basics.rst

 Host Configs
 ^^^^^^^^^^^^

-Every system (host) that you run tests on will can have a host configuration file.
+Every system (host) that you run tests on can have a host configuration file.
 These are located in ``hosts/<sys_name>.yaml`` in a pavilion config directory.
 (To find the ``sys_name`` of your current system, run ``pav show sys_vars``.)